ceejbot/formulaic/README.md

 # formulaic

 `formulaic` is a cli that reads a manifest for a Rust program plus GitHub release information, and generates a homebrew formula for downloading assets for it.
 It is intended to be run in a GitHub action that's generating the release, though it can also be run locally after a release has been created.
-Yet another tool in a long series of tools that solve extremely specific problems that nobody else has.
+It is yet another tool in a long series of tools that solve extremely specific problems that nobody else has.

 ## Usage

 Create a GitHub personal access token with _read_ access to the repository you're creating formulas for.
 Give it _write_ access to your Homebrew tap repo if you're also using this token in a workflow that updates the tap.
 Export that token in the env var `GITHUB_ACCESS_TOKEN`.
 Then invoke the tool with the location of the `Cargo.toml` manifest for the thing whose tap you want to update.

 `formulaic` writes a single file to the working directory in which it is invoked, then outputs the name of that file to `stdout`.
 The file is named `{executable}.rb`, for the first bin target it finds in the cargo manifest.

+If you set the `--gh-cli-strategy`, the tool will generate a formula file with an embedded custom download strategy that uses the `gh` [github command-line tool](https://cli.github.com).
+You can use an authenticated `gh` to download release artifacts from private repos, assuming you can tap the private repo to begin with.

 ```text
 Usage: formulaic [OPTIONS] [MANIFEST]